Ranjith-singh/HealthSphere/readme.txt

     the grpc dependencies and build/plugin can be found in its documentation itself grpc :
-        the protobuf(protocol buffer) file is used to specify the grpc client and server the .proto file :
+        the protobuf(protocol buffer) file is used to specify the grpc client and server in our case client is patientService and server is BillingService the .proto file :
             you specify the package name, rpc method through which they communicate and the message(request/response) types compile or clean install the project